 Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

-Welcome to the mid-point course in your MALAT program.
+This is the mid-point course in your MALAT program.
 This course is focused on contemporary issues in learning technologies.
-On one level, in our context issues are problems or questions that are being raised about learning technologies and their real or perceived benefits such as efficacy, cost, features and so forth.
-For example, the recent massive switch to online learning, in-home exam surveillance/proctoring and videoconferencing during the Coronavirus pandemic is raising many questions about the best way to use learning technologies for various learning groups.
+On one level, in our context issues are problems or questions that are being raised about learning technologies and their real or perceived benefits such as efficacy, cost, features and efficiencies.
+For example, the recent massive switch to online learning, in-home exam surveillance/proctoring and videoconferencing during the COVID-19 pandemic is raising many questions about the best way to use learning technologies for various learning groups.
 There are ongoing debates about the benefits or drawbacks around use of networked devices in the classroom, data privacy for students, information systems futures and security, or AI and automation in education.
-There remain arguments about online learning or digital textbooks.
+There remain arguments about online teaching and learning or digital textbooks.
 This Educause overview gives many more examples.
 Writings on issues in educational technology vary in quality of argumentation and evidence, but nevertheless they illustrate how educational technology continues to invite questions, claims, counterclaims and controversy.